RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 ```

 Now that we've defined our classes we can move forward with loading in the data.
 ML.NET uses a class called MLContext in order to load in data and perform operations on it.
-This class is a sort of combination of pandas and sklearn from python.
+This class is a sort of combination of pandas and sklearn from Python.
 MLContext has a property called Data that can load the data from the csv file.
 It can also split the data up for us into training and test sets.

 ``` csharp